replicatedhq/replicated-docs/docs/intro-main.md

 ### Preflight Checks and Support Bundles

-Use preflight checks to improve installation success and support bundles to help troubleshoot the cluster and application.
+Use preflight checks to improve installation success and use support bundles to help troubleshoot the cluster and application.

 Preflight checks let you define requirements and dependencies for the cluster where your application is installed.
 Preflight checks provide clear, immediate feedback to your customer about any missing requirements or incompatibilities in the cluster before they install and upgrade your application.